ogunbor/solana_projects/README.md

-A curation of projects core to the solana ecosysyem, built on Anchor
+A curation of projects core to the solana ecosysyem, built using Anchor